tolauwae/phd-thesis/src/oop/oop.typ

 //While microcontrollers remained the initial motivation, with the formal aspect tacking the foreground, the work is much more general in scope than just embedded systems.

-== Introduction
+== Introduction<oop:intro>

 Remote debuggers are commonly used to debug various kinds of applications @hogl06:open @li09:research, such as real-time systems @skvar-c24:in-field-debugging, containerized applications for edge computing @ozcan19:remote, and Internet of Things applications @potsch17:advanced @lauwaerts24:warduino. // todo more references ?
 Yet, remote debuggers suffer from three severe disadvantages.
 Firstly, the debugger is run on the remote device. // todo add a general disadvantages of this (outside of microcontrollers): probe effect?
 In the context of constrained devices, this additionally limits the resources available to the debugger.
 Secondly, the communication channel can be slow, and can introduce latency in the debugging process.
-Thirdly, the delays introduced by the remote communication can exasperate debugging interference.
+Thirdly, the delays introduced by the remote communication can exacerbate debugging interference, also known as the probe effect~@gait86:probe.

 These problems can be addressed using out-of-place debugging.
 It combines local online and remote online debugging, reducing communication latency and overcoming the resource constraints of the remote device.